“Do a deed of simple kindness; though its end you may not see, it may reach like widening ripples down a long eternity” – Joseph Norris

 The American Heart Association wants everyone to know that cardiovascular diseases and stroke are largely preventable.
-Risks can be lowered by adhering to what they call Life’s Simple 7: not smoking, being physically active, maintaining a healthy body weight, eating a healthy diet, controlling blood pressure, controlling cholesterol and controlling blood sugar.
+Risks can be lowered by adhering to what they call Life’s Simple 7: not smoking, being physically active, maintaining healthy body weight, eating a healthy diet, controlling blood pressure, controlling cholesterol, and controlling blood sugar.

-13 – Compassion international
+13 – Compassion International

 What is Compassion?

-Compassion international is in thirteen position in our List of Top 15 NGO’s in USA.
+Compassion international is in thirteen position in our list of 15 top NGOs in USA.
 Compassion means “to suffer with” and is an emotional response of sympathy.
 But it’s not just a feeling.
 The feeling is combined with a desire to help.
 Because they have compassion, they want to take action and help the person who is suffering.

 Notice the last word of the definition above — “with.”
 They are called to suffer with someone, to suffer together.
 This is what differentiates compassion from empathy.